Jokepp/writeups/hackthebox/challenges/phonebook.md

    <img src="includes/phonebook-03.png" />
 </p>

 This means that there is a _cross site scripting_ (_"XSS"_) vulnerability on this page.
-Since the payload is inserted intow the website using the `innerHTML` attribute, we cannot use a `<script>` tag.
+Since the payload is inserted into the website using the `innerHTML` attribute, we cannot use a `<script>` tag.
 But we can use the following code to trigger the XSS without user interaction:

 ``` html
 <img src="" onerror=alert(window.origin) />